How We Test: Watercooling Components

 |Fittings||Bitspower Matte Black ½”ID x ¾” OD Compression (x6)|

 |Fans||Scythe Ultra Kaze 3000 RPM 120mm (x3)|

-Our watercooling testbed loop combines excellent flow rates, high-volume fans, and a great performing radiator to focus all results on those produced by the water block samples themselves.
-Here's a look at the rest of our testbed hawrdware.
+Our liquid-cooling testbed loop combines excellent flow rates, high-volume fans, and a great-performing radiator to focus all results on those produced by the water-block samples themselves.

 |Thermal Probe, Fan Controller, Logger||CrystalFontz CFA-633 w/ Dallas One Wire DS18B20 sensors (x2)|

-Our testing hardware closely mimics the standard Intel CPU cooler test system, with the only differences being the AMD Threadripper 1900X processor instead of the Intel i7 5930k and MSI X399 Gaming Pro Carbon AC motherboard, rather than the MSI X99S XPower AC.
-While this does not allow for apples-to-apples comparisons with Intel tests, the majority of the environment variables are otherwise eliminated.
+Our testing hardware closely mimics our standard Intel CPU cooler test system, with the only differences being the AMD Threadripper 1900X (instead of the Intel Core i7-5930K) and the MSI X399 Gaming Pro Carbon AC motherboard (rather than the MSI X99S XPower AC).
+While this does not allow for apples-to-apples comparisons with Intel tests, most of the environment variables are otherwise eliminated.

 MORE: Best CPU Cooling